 Mobile suits are a sort of mechanized armor with weapons.
 It may be something not too much bigger than a person, like an actual suit one wears, or it may be more like a giant robot one pilots, such as a Gundam or other mobile suits seen in the various Gundam series.
 See Wikipedia.

-Moe Literally "budding," it can also refer to a crush on a specific anime or manga character or type of character.
-Or it can refer to a genre (or genres) of anime or manga involving such characters.
+Moe Literally "budding," it can also refer to a crush on a specific anime or manga character or type of character (and such characters can themselves be called moe).
+It can refer to a genre (or genres) of anime or manga involving such characters.
 It could also be an exclamation, when filled with such a feeling, similar to "kawaii!" or "squee!"
-See Wikipedia.
+See Wikipedia or TV Tropes.

 Moe sangyo Literally "budding business," it refers to the current boom in industries relating to otaku, including anime, manga, and video games.
 See Wikipedia.

 Nekomimi Literally, "cat ears."
-Refers to cat girl characters in anime or manga.
+Refers to catgirl characters in anime or manga.
 You might actually use any of various terms for catgirls, like "neko shoujo," perhaps, or "neko onno," but I think nekomimi is the most prevalent term.
-I could be wrong, though.
-See Wikipedia or Everything2.
+See Wikipedia, Everything2, or TV Tropes.

 Omake Bonus features, extra material.
 Kinda like all the stuff they add to DVD's to make them seem more special and charge more for them... except omake is supposed to be like, free, I guess.
-See Wikipedia.
+See Wikipedia or TV Tropes.

 Original English Language (or OEL) manga are comics which are originally written in English, usually by American or other Western artists.
 As such, it's not true manga, but it is drawn in the Japanese style of manga.
-See Wikipedia.
+See Wikipedia or TV Tropes.
 See also global manga.

 Original Net Animation (or ONA) Anime released directly via the internet, rather than TV, movies, or OVA.
 See Wikipedia.